Applicants must meet the following requirements:

 5. English language proficiency:

 Applicants must demonstrate the ability to communicate in English in one of the following ways:

 a) An undergraduate degree from a university at which the language of instruction and examination was English

 b) Satisfactory performance on a standardized English Language Test.
 Minimum TOEFL score of 100 is required, with a minimum of 22 in both writing and speaking, or a minimum IELTS Academic Test with a score of 7.0 with at least 6.5 across all bands.
 CAEL CE is now accepted as well, with a 70 minimum total with at least 60 in each part.

 Note: results from the Special Home Edition of the Internet-based TOEFL Test (launched in select countries in March 2020) will be considered from applicants for this application cycle until further notice.

 If you have studied at an English-language university outside of Canada, official confirmation of English as the language of instruction and examination from your university will be required.

 Two recommendation forms must be completed online by your referees.
-Both references should be academic, and we encourage you to have at least one reference from a professor who has taught you in a quantitative course.
+While both referees should be academic, applicants who are applying to the MFRM with some work experience, are welcome to submit one academic and one professional reference.
+If possible, we encourage you to have at least one reference from a professor who taught you in a quantitative course.